MoinSebi/gfa-reader/README.md

 # gfa-reader - Reading GFA files

 Able to work with version  1.0, 1.1, 1.2 in plain text format.
 Newer version will be supported in the future.
+This is read only - graphs (at least the sequence) can not change using this implementation.
+Nevertheless, graph representation is extremely memory efficient.
 - v1: https://gfa-spec.github.io/GFA-spec/GFA1.html
 - v2: https://gfa-spec.github.io/GFA-spec/GFA2.html